tlatsas/incident-locator-android/README.md

 SDK Limitations
 ---------------

 * There is a [known][3] issue with stock android-sdk api v10 image which crashes the emulator when using GPS.
-Please use the image provided with and android-google-apis v10.
+Please use the image provided with android-google-apis v10.

 * There is an issue with android-google-apis v10 image.
 It fails to initialize the GPS when turning GPS functionality on/off from the android settings.
-It works fine with a real device.
+It works fine with a real device though.

 License